Red Sox vs. Braves Player Props Betting Odds

-Player prop bet odds for Ronald Acuna Jr., Rafael Devers and others are listed when the Atlanta Braves host the Boston Red Sox at Truist Park on Tuesday (first pitch at 7:20 PM ET).
+Player prop bet options for Ronald Acuna Jr. and others are listed when the Atlanta Braves host the Boston Red Sox at Truist Park on Wednesday at 7:20 PM ET.

 Bet on this matchup or its props with DraftKings!